 14. Dust behind radiators

-‘The radiator is not hot enough to prevent bacteria from surviving and can be maintained viable in the dust contained behind the radiator.’
+'The radiator is not hot enough to prevent bacteria from surviving, and bacteria can be kept viable in the dust contained behind the radiator.'

 15. Deep clean bedroom storage